Anime fanservice (or fan service) is a double edged sword in and outside of the

 High School DxD is considered the king of Ecchi, and easily is the most famous, if not a seriously popular Ecchi series.

-In this world you have demons and nuns who are obviously gorgeous in every way, shape, and form.
+In this world, you have demons and nuns who are obviously gorgeous in every way, shape, and form.
 It’s by design.

-There’s 3 seasons so far.
+There are 3 seasons so far.

 5. Haganai: I Don’t Have Many Friends